reistie1/dog-api-microservice/src/Dog.Api/readme.md

 # Project Information
 This is the main API entry point.
 The project configures the following services
 	- mediaitR & pipeline behaviours,
-	- autofac for all the application services used,
+	- autofac for most of the application services used,
 	- admin authorization
 	- authentication
 	- options for split feature flags and jwt tokens